 Currently, the Board positions have been restricted to three by the Board and Shareholders.
-The Company Secretary and In-house Counsel is a female who attends all Board meetings.
+For the year ended 30 June 2014, The Company Secretary and In-house Counsel was a female who attended all Board meetings.

 5.6 Communication with shareholders